Hasimir/sshuttle/README.md

 then the remote ssh password.
 Or you might have sudo and ssh set up to not require passwords, in which case you won't be prompted at all.)

+If you use ssh keys, including .pem keys on Amazon AWS, you may need to specify the path to your key with the -i ssh option and nest that in a command in sshuttle like this:
+  <tt>./sshuttle --dns -vvr username@sshserver 0/0 -e "ssh -i $HOME/.ssh/some_file.pem"</tt>

 That's it!
 Now your local machine can access the remote network as if you were right there.
 And if your "client" machine is a router, everyone on